 (Christmas tree sitting above the old metal cabinet- wait till you see the whole bathroom complete!)

-(Ignore the unpainted door.
-It will be painted one day.
+will be painted one day.
 Any suggestions on color, throw them my way.
 I was thinking light-minty green?
 If that even makes sense.)

 (The piece above used to have ugly fake fruit on it.
 I took them off and added the pretty ornaments I scored at Goodwill the other day.
 The ornaments were also added to the wreath I made hanging on our door.)